Millington, Cheshire: History

 Millington was a township in Rostherne ancient parish, Bucklow hundred (SJ 7284).
 The parish includes the hamlets of Arthill, Boothbank and Bucklow Hill.
-It became a civil parish in 1866.
+It became a civil parish in 1866, on 1 April 2023 the parish was abolished to form "Millington and Rostherne", part also went to "Little Bollington with Agden".

 The ancient parish church for Millington is St Mary's Church, Rostherne.
 It originally aided for the following townships of High Legh, Marthall cum Warford, Mere, Over Peover, Over Tabley, Rostherne, Snelson and Tatton, and parts of the townships of Agden and Bollington as well.
 It was described in 1892: "The village of Millington is small, and located three miles north-east from Pocklington, which is the nearest railway station".

 The Parish Council is the local government for the residents of Millington.
 Millington is similar to other parishes formed around a village or other small settlement, and was to be centred on the parish church.
 However, in the late 1800s the church and state separated; this area is represented by the Millington Parish Council.
 Millington is mentioned in the Domesday Book.
 It is clear that Millington paid little tax compared to other settlements with the total tax assessed classified as small (0.5 geld units).

 In the 1870s, Millington was described as: